wilsonparson/wilsonparson.com/src/wiki/books/essentialism/index.md

 ## Part II: Explore: How can we discern the trivial many from the vital few?

 A paradox of essentialism is that Essentialists tend to explore _more_ options than Nonessentialists.
 The idea is that they do more research to decide what to go big on.

+### Chapter 5: Escape: The Perks of Being Unavailable

+* We need space to escape to discern the trivial many from the vital few.
+We are so connected that we don't get this space by default—only by design.
+* Similar to the chapter on solitude in _Digital Minimalism_.
+Our brains _need_ solitude regularly in order to think our best thoughts.

 ### Chapter 7: Play: Embrace the Wisdom of Your Inner Child